uiceds/cee-492-project-2025-lavender/cee492_report.typ

 4. Model type: Random forest to capture nonlinear relationship
 5. Goal: Identify the most influential environmental variables driving flood events.
 6. Optional: Combining with a CNN UNet model to predict the flooding under different precipitation scenarios.
 By sensitivity analysis, we can reduce the not that important factors and accelerate the UNet model training.
+== Model Structure

+== Training and Validation

+== Model Performance Evaluation
+  To evaluate te success of our predictive model, we use several standard performance metrics including accuracy, precision, recall, and F1-score.
+These metrics provide a comprehensive understanding of the model's ability to correctly classify flooded and non-flooded areas.

+  #figure(
+    caption: [Confusion Matrix],
+    table(
+      columns: (auto, auto, auto),
+      table.header([* *], [*True (Ground truth): Flooded*], [*True (Ground truth): Non-flooded*]), [*Model prediction: Flooded*], [*391*], [*204*],
+      [*Model prediction: Non-flooded*], [*11187*], [*92005*],
+    ),
+  ) <confusion-matrix>
+The confusion matrix in Table 1 compares the model’s flood prediction to the actual flooded areas observed in the real world (ground truth).
+True, or correct, predictions are highlighted in green, and false ones in red.
+“True (Model prediction)” represents pixels where the model predicted flooding, and “True (Ground truth)” represents the pixels that were actually flooded in the real world flood dataset.
+The model correctly predicted 391 pixels as flooded (true positive), but incorrectly predicted that an additional 11187 pixels were flooded, which were not flooded in real life (false positive).
+204 ground truth flood points were incorrectly predicted to be non-flooded (false negative), while the other 92005 pixels that the model predicted as non-flooded were correct (true negative).
+This table makes it clear how often the model successfully detected true flooding versus how often it failed, and it provides a foundation for understanding the model’s strengths and limitations.

 = Sources